enkaidu-dev/enkaidu/NOTES.md

 So providing instructions to fetch / install via `curl` should provide an interim solution.

 ## Done

+### Web interface

+Built it using Crystal's `HTTP::Server` API, defining a simple router in `src/sucre/web_server`.

+Used [BakedFileSystem](https://github.com/ralsina/baked_file_system) to bundle the static file in the binary.

+And [Svelte](https://svelte.dev/docs/svelte/overview) with TypeScript (of course!) would be nice to write the web UI since it can be used to produce a SPA that can be "baked" into the binary.

 ### Interactive reader (Done)